kkriti01/lanyon/_posts/2018-10-17-Read-and-parse-email-attachment.md

         return None
  ```
 document that we got in previous step can be used to get tables .The document.tables will give you all
 tables in the document.
 We can iterate over row and cells of table and get text from cells or paragraph.
+This article is also available on medium https://medium.com/@kriti_shrivastwa/read-and-parse-email-attachment-32d5621178f3.